cfxdevkit/conflux-box/submission/docs/ARCHITECTURE.md

 ## System Overview

-Conflux Box is designed as a modern, layered frontend application that showcases the proper use of published Conflux DevKit packages.
+Conflux Box is designed as a modern, layered frontend application that showcases the proper use of preview versions of the upcoming Conflux DevKit packages.
 The architecture emphasizes developer experience, real-time data synchronization, and maintainable code structure.

 ## High-Level Architecture